 - whakapapa details to establish that the person receiving the interests is a member of the whānau or hapū associated with the land (belongs to the preferred classes of alienees), and

-- an application to be exempted from the requirement to provide a special government valuation (see below).
+- an application to be exempted from the requirement to provide a special government valuation if applicable (see below).

-Note: If the value of the Māori land shares is more than $2,000, the owner of the shares will need to give evidence.
+If the value of the Māori land shares is more than $2,000, the owner of the shares may need to give evidence.
 This can be done either by a written affidavit or by a declaration to support the application.

-How will the court decide whether to make the vesting order?
+How will the court decide whether to make an order?

 The court will usually consider whether the owners have thought about other options under the Act, such as establishing a whānau trust.
 The court will often explore alternative solutions to avoid unnecessary transfers.